shweta-kumaran/CastNXTfall24/README.md

 > Heroku Build takes a lot of space right now.
 Upgrade volume to >=15GB.

-Clone -> Go to web/CASTNXT
+Clone -> Go to directory with CASTNXT project

 ### Create heroku project (unnecessary)
 ```